cmac-duke/physical-computing/_docs/schedule/intro-to-git.md

 We can see that we're now on our Desktop.
 Our terminal should show 'your-computer-name:Desktop user$'

 We can check that we're on the by running `ls` again.
-If we look at the output, it check it against the folder that our on our acutal desktop, we can see that they are the same.
+If we look at the output, it check it against the folder that our on our actual desktop, we can see that they are the same.

 <img src="{{ "/images/git/piboard.jpg" | prepend: site.baseurl }}{{ img }}" alt="">